neurord/NeuroRDanal/README.rst

 ---------------------------
 Processes text file output from NeuroRDv3 to produce graphs of molecules for one or more files, which use same morphology but can have different other parameters.
 In other words, the set of files MUST use the same morphology file and MUST use the same discretization (specified in the top level model file).
 If the set of files differ in morphology, then each file must be processed separately.
 Don't use this unless you can't get the hdf5 output to work.

-First, download neurord_analysis.py, header_parse.py, and plot_utils.py.
-Put these into a subdirectory called "NeuroRDanal".
+First, download NeuroRDanal form the GitHub website.
+Make sure they are in a subdirectory called "NeuroRDanal".
 Set your python path to the directory containing NeuroRDanal.
-For example, if NeuroRDanal is in the directory /home/user, then use the bash command: export $PYTHONPATH=/home/user.
+For example, if NeuroRDanal is in the home directory of the user, then use the bash command: export $PYTHONPATH=$HOME.

 To run the program from within python, type ARGS="subdir/fileroot,par1 par2,mol1 mol2,basal_start basal_end" then execfile('neurord_analysis.py')
 from outside python, type python neurord_analysis "subdir/fileroot [par1 par2] [mol1 mol2] [basal_start basal_end]"